beetboxvm/beetbox/README.md

 ## Support

-* Feature requests should be created on [FeatHub](http://feathub.com/beetboxvm/beetbox).
+* Feature requests should be created in the [GitHub Beetbox Issue Queue](https://github.com/beetboxvm/beetbox/issues).
 * Bugs should be reported in the [GitHub Beetbox Issue Queue](https://github.com/beetboxvm/beetbox/issues).
 * Use pull requests (PRs) to [contribute](http://beetbox.readthedocs.io/en/latest/contributing/contributing/) to Beetbox.